 Dr. Gulani in the Medical Media

-What started over a decade ago with celebrities, news anchors, and models seeking our services for cosmetic outcomes of their pterygium surgery has become a common demand of men and women from all walks of life.
+What started nearly 3 decades ago with celebrities, news anchors, and models seeking our services for cosmetic outcomes of their pterygium surgery has become a common demand of men and women from all walks of life.
 We see a fair number of professional golfers, surfers, and avid outdoor enthusiasts.

 While cosmetic symptoms can seem trivial to ophthalmologists, patient concerns are genuine and range from self-consciousness, low self-esteem, and embarrassment to depression as a result of their ocular appearance.
 This realization fueled the desire to continuously raise the bar on ocular surface surgery to a cosmetic outcome.

 As in LASIK and cataract surgeries in which we aim for spectacle-free vision with a flawless looking eye, we instruct fellows and visiting surgeons that at every step in ocular surface surgery they should constantly think of how they want this patient to look immediately postoperatively and years later.
 Removing the lesion is one goal and beautifying the eye (with minimal visual impact) is the other goal, but both are essential.